junior-devleague/intro-to-git/README.md

 # intro-to-git

-This guide is meant to give you a quick introduction to the 4four steps of saving your work and pushing it up into your GitHub repo.  the four git commands we'll be covering are:
+This guide is meant to give you a quick introduction to the four steps of saving your work and pushing it up into your GitHub repo.
+The four git commands we'll be covering are:

 1. git status
 2. git add .